chadsmith12/pure-javascript-examples/README.md

 * object-create - Provides examples of ways you can create objects using Object.create.
 * es6-classes - Provides examples of creating objects using classes in ES6.
 * es6-inheritance - Provides examples of inheriting/extending from classes in ES6.
+* xhr-objects-text - Provides example of working with a pure XHR Object in JavaScript (without the fetch API yet) to load in a text file.